AdaptiveCity/acp_data_strategy/README.md

 that a for a given sensor or sensor type a `co2` reading in units `parts-per-million` is available in sensor data property `payload_decoded > readings > co2`.

+5. Reference data (i.e. everything except readings) are stored using a *timestamped transaction log* approach.
+I.e. an 'update' to the data results in a new timestamped data record, and the previous record is retained but flagged as being no longer current.

 There are two significant platform elements relevant to our approach:

 1. `acp_decoders`: a real-time component part of the